Aashish1-1-1/Spotlight/README.md

 # How to run it locally
 Idk about other distro how are their file system but for fedora workstation here is a way to set it up.
-## Note: Please install Raylib is you want to use gui version otherwise you can run in terminal  from cli.c
+## Note: Please install Raylib if you want to use gui version otherwise you can run in terminal  from cli.c

 ```bash
     git clone https://github.com/Aashish69-96/Spotlight